Elunaer/udemy/README.md

 Create a simple calculator that takes in 2 numbers and then returns the multiplication, division, addition and subtraction of the numbers entered.
 I decided to add a few things of my own just to make it a little more user friendly.
 Including a couple of validation checks.
 I'm sure there are better ways to do it but this is what I ended up with and I'm pretty happy with it.
-Originally as the assignement was set it asked that you entered 2 whole numbers, there were no checks needed to be made for whether what was entered was a number, letter etc and for the part where you would select the operator the homework was to create a list (ie for multiplication press 1 and so on) so I decided to add the proper operator
+Originally as the assignment was set it asked that you entered 2 whole numbers, there were no checks needed to be made for whether what was entered was a number, letter etc and for the part where you would select the operator the homework was to create a list (ie for multiplication press 1 and so on) so I decided to add the proper operator
 checks and then I also added some checks for decimal points as well which wasn't required.